 All Health Science program students must comply with program Health and Safety Requirements prior to and continuously while enrolled.
-Students will be required to submit documentation of all completed clinical requirements by the deadline established in their Enrollment Invitation communication.
+Students will be required to submit documentation of all completed clinical requirements by the deadline established in their communications from the Health Sciences Division.
 Complete documentation of requirements must be filed with the Health Sciences division office and kept current during enrollment.

 In the interest of your own personal safety, the safety of your patients, and other healthcare providers, there are specific health and physical requirements that must be met before your admission to the program is finalized.
 These include: